 Relying solely on window based SNP-to-gene mapping can result in a very large (here, upward of 57% of all genes) and ambiguous set of candidate genes.
 Until we precisely understand the regulatory landscape in the species being studied, even the most powerful GWAS will identify polymorphisms that implicate genes many base pairs away.
-Here, we surveyed several different SNP-to-gene parameters, finding that the large majority of HPO genes were often not the closest genes to the identified SNPs.
-These genes would likely not have been identified using the common approach of prioritizing the genes closest to each marker SNP (Supp.
-Figure 8).
+Here, we surveyed several different SNP-to-gene parameters, finding that the large majority of HPO genes were often not the closest genes to the identified SNPs ().
+These genes would likely not have been identified using the common approach of prioritizing the genes closest to each marker SNP.

-A common approach to interpreting such a locus is through manual inspection of the genome region of interest with a goal of identifying candidate genes whose function is consistent with the phenotype of interest.
+A common approach to interpreting lists of significant SNPs is through manual inspection of the genome region of interest with a goal of identifying candidate genes whose function is consistent with the phenotype of interest.
 This can introduce bias into the discovery process and necessarily ignores uncharacterized genes.
 For non-human and non-model species, like maize, this manual approach is especially ineffective because the large majority of the genome remains functionally under-characterized.
-Camoco leverages orthogonal gene expression data, which can now be readily collected for most species of interest, to add an unbiased layer of relevant biological context to the interpretation of GWAS data and the prioritization of potentially causal variants for further experimental validation.
+Functional validation is expensive and time consuming.
+Combining data-driven approaches such as network integration with expert biological curation is an efficient means for the prioritization of genes driving complex traits like elemental accumulation, so that functional validation can be applied to only those best candidates.
+Camoco leverages orthogonal gene expression data, which can now be readily collected for most species of interest, to add an additional layer of relevant biological context to the interpretation of GWAS data and the prioritization of potentially causal variants for further experimental validation.
+In this way, Camoco complements approaches taken in model organisms and humans where probabilistic functional gene networks have been used to analyze GWAS datasets (Lee et al., 2010; Shim et al., 2017; Lee and Lee, 2018).
+Using RNA-Seq or other high throughput sequencing methods, high quality functional networks can be readily used in species without Bayesian networks.
 We evaluated our framework under simulated conditions as well as applied to a large scale GWAS in order to define different co-expression metrics and networks, biases such as cis co-expression, and network parameters needed to be considered in order to identify co-expression signal.

 Camoco successfully identified subsets of genes linked to candidate SNPs that also exhibit strong co-expression with genes near other candidate SNPs.
+Integrating GWAS data with co-expression networks resulted a set of 610 HPO genes that are primed for functional validation (1.5% of the maize FGS).
 The resulting prioritized gene sets reflect groups of co-regulated genes that can potentially be used to infer a broader biological process in which genetic variation affects the phenotype of interest.
 Indeed, using Camoco, we found strong evidence for HPO gene sets in 13 of the 17 elemental accumulation phenotypes we examined (with 5 or more HPO genes).
 These high-priority sets of genes represent a small, high-confidence subset of the candidates implicated by the GWAS for each phenotype (see Supp.
 Table 6 and Figure 6).